CtrlK

 Conciseness

 Extremely verbose with extensive lists of capabilities, behavioral traits, and knowledge areas that Claude already knows.
-The content reads like a persona description rather than actionable instructions, with massive padding that doesn't add operational value.
+The content reads like a persona description/resume rather than actionable instructions.
+Most of the 150+ lines are bullet-pointed descriptions of concepts Claude is already familiar with.

 1 / 3